 The snaking oblong shape of Gansu was settled in ancient times alongside the first leg of the Silk Road, which led out of the old city of Xi’an and served as the primary trade route from China to the west starting around 7500 B.C and ending about 400 years ago.
 As a result it is still inhabited by a varied mix of cultures, notably those shared with people to the southwest on the plains of Tibet and Qinghai, and Inner Mongolia just to the north.
 Even among its majority Han Chinese are many who long ago converted to Islam and are called Hui.

 As a frontier region Gansu became increasingly isolated from outside contact in the later imperial era.
 The region was also somewhat on the periphery during the later nationalist and communist periods, even though many people in Gansu supported the early communist revolutionary movement, which based itself in neighboring Shaanxi when Red armies converged there at the end of the famous Long March northwest from Jiangxi Province in 1935.
-Still, as in Tibet, many minorities in Gansu preferred independence.
+As in Tibet, many minorities in Gansu preferred independence.

 Today in Lanzhou there is said to be a new sense of optimism linked to China’s overall economic development and a new industrial emphasis locally on mining, but Gansu is still among the poorest of China’s provinces.
 Per capita average annual income for its urban population is 6,657.24 yuan ($952 USD).
 Per capita net income in rural areas is 1,673 yuan ($239 USD).